Japan's Takata still tallying costs of air bag recall

 The world’s second-biggest auto safety parts maker faced questions from shareholders about potential losses and recall-related costs as well as its sluggish share performance at the shareholders’ meeting, which came just days after the latest recall of 5.2 million vehicles.

-Takata’s shares have fallen nearly 30 percent since the start of the year compared with a 6 percent drop in Tokyo’s benchmark Nikkei average.
+Takata's shares have fallen nearly 30 percent since the start of the year compared with a 6 percent drop in Tokyo's benchmark Nikkei average .N225.
 They closed down 0.7 percent at 2,163 yen on Thursday.

 “We shareholders have been proud of Takata and how its Japanese technology has been protecting people globally, so it was shocking to learn that people have died,” said Shinji Sakagami, 45, a high school teacher who owns 300 Takata shares.